Advantages Of Writing Life Insurance Into A Trust

 To legally circumvent IHT

-The current rate is 40%, however, if your entire estate is likely to be over the threshold, leaving 10% to charity can trigger the lower IHT rate of 36% – which is still a lot of money off your families payout – but it’s still a something of a saving, with added generosity thrown in.
+The current rate is 40%.
+However, if your entire estate is likely to be over the threshold, leaving 10% to charity can trigger the lower IHT rate of 36% – which is still a lot of money off your families payout – but it’s still something of a saving, with added generosity thrown in.

 Beneficiaries get paid faster

 That’s even if you’re a named person on a Will.
-If there’s not a Will in place, it’s considered as Intestacy and will take even longer to obtain a Grant of Representation to sort out the persons affairs and be issued with the amount specified in a life insurance policy.
+If there’s no Will in place, it’s considered Intestacy.
+It will take even longer to obtain a Grant of Representation to sort out the person’s affairs and be issued the amount specified in a life insurance policy.

-However, with a trust, all that’s required (in most cases) is the life insurance provider to be supplied with a copy of the death certificate for them to be able to get the payment of the full amount of the payout paid.
+However, with a trust, all that’s required (in most cases) is for the life insurance provider to be supplied with a copy of the death certificate for them to be able to get the payment of the total amount of the payout paid.

-It’s by far the fastest way and the most convenient method for beneficiaries following bereavement to get the legal process moving along smoothly.
+It’s the fastest and most convenient method for beneficiaries following bereavement to get the legal process moving along smoothly.